ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 ## Variables are boxes

-Now that you've seen arguments, you know the full **primary syntax** of Ruby.
-No kidding: crafting expressions with `object.method(arguments)` is the *vast* majority of what we'll be doing.
+Now that you've seen arguments, you know all there is to know about crafting _expressions_ in Ruby.
+No kidding: `object.method(arguments)` is the *vast* majority of what we'll be doing.
 That's it.

 However, so far we haven't been doing much with the **return value** of each expression.
 We've just been reading it off the screen, and then dropping it on the ground.